-Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation, the founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute of Health Economics (LDI CHIBE), director of the NIH-funded Penn CMU Roybal P30 Center in Behavioral Economics and Health, a professor of medicine at the Perelman School of Medicine, and a professor of health care Management at the Wharton School.
-He is also a core faculty member of the Center for Health Equity Research and Promotion (CHERP) and a board certified practicing physician at the Philadelphia VA Medical Center.
+Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation; founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute (CHIBE), director of the Penn CDC Prevention Research Center (with Karen Glanz), Division Chief of Health Policy for the Department of Medical Ethics and Health Policy, and the Founders President's Distinguished Professor at the Perelman School of Medicine and the Wharton School.
+He is also a core faculty member of the Center for Health Equity Research and Promotion (CHERP) and a board-certified practicing physician at the Philadelphia VA Medical Center.

 Kevin's research focuses on the impact of financial and organizational incentives on health outcomes.
-His work has been published in journals such as the New England Journal of Medicine, the Journal of the American Medical Association, and Health Affairs and has been covered by media outlets such as the New York Times, the Wall Street Journal, the Los Angeles Times, Good Morning America, the BBC, National Public Radio, Time, US News and World Report, USA Today, Der Spiegel, and Australian National Radio.
-A recent intervention study on financial incentives and smoking cessation among employees at General Electric resulted in tripling of long-term smoking cessation rates and implementation of a program based on this approach nationally among all 152,000 GE employees in the U.S. and was the winner of the 2010 British Medical Journal Group Award for Translating Research into Practice.
+His work has been published in journals such as the New England Journal of Medicine, the Journal of the American Medical Association, and Health Affairs and has been covered by media outlets such as the New York Times, the Wall Street Journal, the Los Angeles Times, Good Morning America, the BBC, National Public Radio, Time, U.S. News and World Report, USA Today, Der Spiegel, and Australian National Radio.
+His team’s work on financial incentives and smoking cessation among employees at General Electric resulted in a tripling of long-term smoking cessation rates and implementation of a program based on this approach nationally among all 152,000 GE employees in the U.S. and was the winner of the British Medical Journal Group Award for Translating Research into Practice.

-Kevin is an elected member of several honorary societies including the Institute of Medicine, National Academy of Sciences (IOM); the Association of American Physicians (AAP), and the American Society of Clinical Investigation (ASCI).
-He has also served as an advisor to a number of organizations including the Veterans Administration, the Accreditation Council of Graduate Medical Education (ACGME), the National Institutes of Health, CVS Caremark, Ascension Health, and Mckinsey and is a member of the editorial board of the Annals of Internal Medicine.
+Kevin is an elected member of several honorary societies including the National Academy of Medicine of the National Academy of Sciences; the Association of American Physicians (AAP), and the American Society of Clinical Investigation (ASCI).
+He is the Theme Leader on Consumer Engagement for the NEJM Catalyst and a member of the NEJM Catalyst Leadership Board.
+He has also served as an advisor to a number of private and public sector organizations.